DannyMichaels/tyler1-ign-generator/README.md

 - join the words and the number.

 # bonus

 - added a feature where the user can enter a numbers to add to the name.
+- added a feature where randomly generated words cannot be repeated (if ever, it's rare anyways) unless user clicks "reset".